gcperrin/centre-tokens/doc/upgrade.md

 2. Broadcast the transaction
 3. Check that the implementation field of the proxy matches the address of the upgraded token by calling web3.eth.getStorageAt(proxy.address, implSlot), where implSlot is defined in the contract as a hardcoded field.
-As of CENTRE Fiat Token v1.0.0 that slot is 0x10d6a54a4754c8869d6886b5f5d7fbfa5b4522237ea5c60d11bc4e7a1ff9390b.
+As of TypeX Fiat Token v1.0.0 that slot is 0x10d6a54a4754c8869d6886b5f5d7fbfa5b4522237ea5c60d11bc4e7a1ff9390b.
    Alternatively, getImplementation may be called on the proxy with the